Richard T. Crane: Contraction in Chicago

+Innovations in education

+Crane was an advocate of new ways of educating children.
+In 1886, he was the vice president of the Chicago Manual Training School, which provided one of the first vocational education programs in the city.
+This was a private school serving high school students.
+By 1891, the Chicago public school system was offering vocational training at English High School.
+In that year, Crane sponsored demonstration programs in one of the city's public grade schools.
+One of these extended vocational training to the sixth, seventh, and eighth grades.
+The other demonstration added a kindergarten program.

+However, he did not support all forms of learning.
+In the final decade of his life, he was a vocal opponent of college, and higher learning in general.
+His views appeared in a series of pamphlets he published, as well as articles in the trade publication he owned, The Valve.
+He strongly criticized fellow industrialists, for example Andrew Carnegie, who were donating millions of dollars to support higher education.

+The Chicago Board of Education eventually named its manual training high school after Crane, in recognition of Crane's support of the public schools.
+Ironically, that high school has since changed to a college preparatory program.

 Personal life

-Crane was also a member of the famous Jekyll Island Club (aka The Millionaires Club) on Jekyll Island, Georgia.
+Crane grew up in Paterson, New Jersey.
+His father was a builder-architect.
+Richard T. only had two or three years of formal schooling before embarking on a series of factory jobs, first in Patterson, and then New York City.
+He lost his job in the Panic of 1854, and moved to Chicago at the suggestion of his uncle, Martin Ryerson.

 Crane was married three times, the last at age 73 to 35-year-old Emily Hutchison.
+Crane was a member of the famous Jekyll Island Club (aka The Millionaires Club) on Jekyll Island, Georgia.
 Crane lost two nieces, Barbara and Mary Gartz, at the Iroquois Theatre fire in Chicago in 1903.
 He hired fire insurance expert, engineer John Ripley Freeman to conduct a study to determine the various causes of the fire.

 Death

-Crane died on January 8, 1912, in Chicago, Illinois.
+Crane died on January 8, 1912, in Chicago, Illinois, and was buried in Oak Hill Cemetery in Lake Geneva, Wisconsin.

 Legacy

 Philanthropist and diplomat Charles R. Crane was one of Richard T. Crane's sons.

-Actor/comedian Chevy Chase is Crane's great-great-grandson (due to Richard T. Crane's grandson, Cornelius Vanderbilt Crane having adopted his step-daughter, Chevy Chase's mother, Cathalene).
-Crane also has numerous great great great grandchildren living in Georgia including Sarah Crane, Hunter Crane, Tanner Crane and Cierra Crane.
+Actor/comedian Chevy Chase was almost Crane's great-great-grandson (due to Richard T. Crane's grandson, Cornelius Vanderbilt Crane having adopted his step-daughter, Chevy Chase's mother, Cathalene).
+However, Cornelius divorced Chevy's grandmother and disinherited his mother.

-His children were: Charles Richard (b.1858); Herbert Prentice (b.1861); Katharine H. (Gartz) (b.1865); May Ryerson (Russell) (b.1866); Frances Williams (Lillie) (b.1869); Emily Rockwell (Chadbourne) (b.1871); Richard Teller Crane, Jr. (b.1873).
+His children were: Charles Richard (b.
+1858); Herbert Prentice (b.
+1861); Katharine H. (Gartz) (b.
+1865); May Ryerson (Russell) (b.
+1866); Frances Williams (Lillie) (b.
+1869); Emily Rockwell (Chadbourne) (b.
+1871); Richard Teller Crane, Jr. (b.
+1873).
 His grandson, Cornelius Vanderbilt Crane, was an explorer and philanthropist.
-His grandson, Richard Teller Crane II (b.1882) was the first United States diplomat accredited to Czechoslovakia, under the Woodrow Wilson administration.
+His grandson, Richard Teller Crane II (b.
+1882) was the first United States diplomat accredited to Czechoslovakia, under the Woodrow Wilson administration.